5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 Save your work and re-export the EXE.

 ### The crash files

 What's _in_ those crash files?

-The HTML contains a report of the crash and some key system variables:
+The HTM contains a report of the crash and some key system variables:

 ~~~
 MyApp_20170307111141